Overview

 order.

-- Ask students to place the seven colours in order and then identify which end of the spectrum has
+- Check whether you can place the seven colours in order and then identify which end of the spectrum has

 the highest frequency.

-- Give one quick prompt asking whether a laser beam is monochromatic and require students to justify
+- Try one quick prompt asking whether a laser beam is monochromatic and require you to justify

 the answer.

-- Students often think the prism adds colour to the light.
+- Thinking the prism adds colour to the light.
 Keep returning to the idea that the

 colours were already present in white light before the prism.

 - Some mix up the order of wavelength and frequency.
-Use one table or diagram that shows the two
+Try one table or diagram that shows the two

 orders are reversed.

-- Students may use monochromatic to mean bright or pure.
+- You may use monochromatic to mean bright or pure.
 Reinforce that it means light of a single

 frequency.

-- Set a short prism-diagram and spectrum-labelling task so students rehearse the colour order and
+- Set a short prism-diagram and spectrum-labelling task so you rehearse the colour order and

 the explanation for different amounts of refraction.

-- Carry forward accurate ray-diagram conventions into the lenses lesson, where students will again
+- Carry forward accurate ray-diagram conventions into the lenses lesson, where you will again

 need to track how light changes direction through transparent materials.